AnonymouX47/term-image/docs/source/faqs.rst

    - Drawing images and animations doesn't work completely well with Python for Windows.
 See :doc:`issues`.
    - If stuck on Windows and want to use all features, you could use WSL + Windows Terminal.

-Why are colours not properly reproduced?
+Why are colours not properly reproduced with :py:class:`BlockImage`'s ``DIRECT`` render method?
-   - Some terminals support 24-bit colors but have a **256-color pallete**.
+   - Some terminals support direct-color control sequences but actually use a **256-color pallete**.
 This limits color reproduction.

 Why are images out of scale?
    - If :ref:`auto-cell-ratio` is supported and enabled, call